 Did you ever see the movie “The Player”?

-Hundreds of screenwriters in Hollywood are pitching their movie ideas to the studio executive.
-Each one has about 5 seconds to impress him.
-The ONE sentence they use to describe their story decides whether the studio will read it or not.
+All the screenwriters in Hollywood are pitching their movie ideas to the studio executive.
+Each one has about five seconds to impress him.
+The one sentence they use to describe their story decides whether the studio will read it or not.

 It should not try to describe every note of music you’ll ever make.
 It should not try to justify your existence on Earth.
 It only has to describe your music just-enough to make people curious to hear it.